-At first glance, from a head-on perspective, the Wraith presents like any other modern Rolls-Royce: a tall, upright nose with a large rectangular grille, rectangular headlights, and a relatively simple facade.
+Outside, from a head-on perspective, the Wraith presents at first glance like any other modern Rolls-Royce.
+Its tall, upright nose carries a large rectangular grille, flanked by rectangular headlights, and a relatively simple facade otherwise.
 Step to the side-view, and it gets much more interesting, with a long, gently sloped fastback profile, smooth slab sides, and a bluff, neatly sculpted tail.
 It almost gives the impression of being compact and sporty until you appreciate its scale: the Wraith is 17 feet, 3 inches long, 4 feet 11 inches tall, and weighs 5,203 pounds.

 A stately ride quality is as much a Rolls-Royce trait as the Spirit of Ecstasy on the car's nose, and it's achieved in the Wraith with an electronically-controlled air suspension.
 Seating is laid out in four individual positions, with comfort essentially at the maximum possible for a wheeled vehicle.

 Crash safety, likewise, is untested, but here, the mass of the Wraith works in its favor, as does Rolls-Royce's very solid construction and inclusion of standard safety equipment like force-limiting seat belts, smart airbags that adjust to occupant size, and the Advanced Crash Management system, which uses sensors within the car to take 2,000 measurements per second, and, in the event of an accident, to deploy the appropriate pre-emptive safety measures.

 For more, see Motor Authority's first drive of the 2014 Rolls-Royce Wraith.